ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 When a vCenter Server instance is deployed to a customer account it is typically a single hyper-converged cluster in which compute, management, and edge functions are delivered by a single three ESXi host (NFS shared storage) or four node (vSAN shared storage) cluster configuration.

-The addition of the vSRX offering on ESXi impacts the basic vCenter Server design by moving the edge services out of the hyper-converged cluster onto a dedicated two ESXi host cluster.
-The edge services cluster is managed by the existing vCenter Server that is deployed with the initial vCenter Server instance.
+The addition of the vSRX offering on ESXi impacts the basic vCenter Server design by moving the edge gateway out of the hyper-converged cluster onto a dedicated two ESXi host cluster.
+The edge gateway cluster is managed by the existing vCenter Server that is deployed with the initial vCenter Server instance.

 #### Host sizing
 {: #vcsvsrx-planning-host-sizing}